lauraivillegasr/master_thesis/README.md

 ### **GENOME ASSEMBLY - using long reads**

-A. Checking kmer spectra of the raw reads using different tools
+1. Checking kmer spectra of the raw reads using different tools

 - BBmap